 The school counsellor and student support officer provide a strong base to assist students to improve their learning experiences.
 A Student Support Team consisting of the Head Teacher Welfare, Head Teacher Teaching and Learning, Head Teacher Student Engagement, the senior executive, the support teacher, careers adviser, counsellor, and student support officer regularly meet to discuss supporting students.

 School uniform is enforced.
 The students are proud of the school and display their correct uniform with pride.

-The school has an effective policy for responding to students who disrupt the learning of others.
+The school has an effective policy for responding to students who repeatedly disrupt the learning of others.
 A brief outline is found in the student diary.
 Students are warned of behaviour that disrupts learning and receive consequences for such behaviour.
-Through this process students are asked to meaningfully reflect, are supported in their wellbeing, and have parents brought in to the process to support acknowledgment and rectification of this behaviour.
+Through this process students are asked to meaningfully reflect, are supported in their wellbeing, and have parents brought into the process to support acknowledgment and rectification of this behaviour.

 The Peer Support program is currently running in 470 secondary schools.
 Year 10 students are trained to become leaders of a small group of Year 7 students at the Peer Support Camp at the end of Year 10.